mulqueenr/mulqueenr.github.io/docs/s3 Data/s3_preprocessing_bam.md

 ```
 {% endcapture %} {% include details.html %}

-# Do the following plate splitting for all sequencing runs
+## Do the following plate splitting for all sequencing runs
+The following contains annotations for plate splitting across experiments.

 {% capture summary %} Code {% endcapture %} {% capture details %}